liamphmurphy/hugo-blog/content/posts/distrobox-toolbelt.md

 # WSL

-As a new developer who is still trying to figure out shortcuts / new ways of tackling issues in my workflow, I want to give a shoutout to WSL for making me aware of how this containerized approach can help me.
+As a new developer who is still trying to figure out shortcuts / new ways of tackling issues in my workflow, I want to give a shout-out to WSL for making me aware of how this containerized approach can help me.
 Specifically, WSL 2 with its GUI support allowed me to install Firefox using an Arch image in WSL, and it showed up in the start menu without an issue.
+I don't have many practical uses for this, but it was very cool to see work!

-I do not prefer using Windows as a development machine, but this was a workflow addition I was happy to see Distrobox make easy on Linux.
+I do not prefer using Windows as a development machine, but this was a workflow addition I was happy to see Distrobox make easy on Linux, and WSL made me aware of it.

+As a side note, I'm curious on whether it'd be possible for GUI applications in Distrobox to show up as a desktop application on the base system.
+As a Fedora user, I could see the benefit of installing a lesser-known GUI application from the AUR, but be able to easily access it from my search menu, as if it was natively installed.